itweedie937/meela-assignments/README.md

 2. Tell us how to set it up and run it so we can review it:
    1. Either write a `.txt`/`.md` file that tells us which invocations of `cargo run`, `npm run dev`, `yarn dev`, ... we have to use, or
    2. simply provide a `justfile`/`Makefile` for us.
+3. Add some screenshots showcasing the UI
-3. Send us a link to your fork on your github account!
+4. Send us a link to your fork on your Github account!

 ## GO GO GO! 🌶️🌶️🌶️